Chemotherapy (also called chemo) is a type of cancer treatment that uses drugs to kill cancer cells.

-Chemotherapy can be used to shrink tumors that are causing pain and other problems.
+Chemotherapy can also be used to shrink tumors that are causing pain and other problems.

 Who Receives Chemotherapy

-Chemotherapy is used to treat many types of cancer.
+We use chemotherapy to treat many types of cancer.
 For some people, chemotherapy may be the only treatment you receive.
 But most often, you will have chemotherapy and other cancer treatments.
-The types of treatment that you need depends on the type of cancer you have, if it has spread and where, and if you have other health problems.
+The types of treatment that you need depends on the type of cancer you have, as well as if it has spread and where, and if you have other health problems.

-How Chemotherapy Is Used with Other Cancer Treatments
+How We Use Chemotherapy with Other Cancer Treatments

 - Make a tumor smaller before surgery or radiation therapy.
-This is called neoadjuvant chemotherapy.
+The name of this therapy is neoadjuvant chemotherapy.

 - Destroy cancer cells that may remain after treatment with surgery or radiation therapy.
-This is called adjuvant chemotherapy.
+The name of this therapy is adjuvant chemotherapy.

 - Help other treatments work better.